veebch/fob/README.md

 ## Hardware

 It uses one of [these](https://www.veeb.ch/store/p/fob).
-An NFC powered epaper display.
+A NFC powered epaper display.

 ## Installation